urbanware-org/wideredist/README.md

 Edit the file `Update.ini` and adjust the network settings (web server IP address and port).

-Then, run the *PowerShell* with administrative privileges and execute the script as follows:
+Then, run the *PowerShell* with **administrative privileges**.
+Inside that shell, execute the script as follows:

 ```powershell
 powershell -ExecutionPolicy Bypass -Command C:\Tools\WiDeRedist\DefenderUpdate.ps1